NavInfoNC/json-script/README.rst

 JsonScript
 ==========

-JsonScript(JSS) is a markup language to describe the structure of JSON file.
+JsonScript(JSS) is a markup language to describe the structure of JSON data.

-Together with Sphinx-Docs_, JSS provides a easy-and-powerful way to describe a JSON file.
+Together with Sphinx-Docs_, JSS provides an easy-and-powerful way to document the structure of JSON data.
-It has been widely used in our department to document online service for many years .
+It has been widely used in our department to document online service for many years.

 A Simple Example
 ----------------